MehdiK/software-quotes/source/_posts/2014-01-11-if-programmers-got-paid-to-remove-code-from-sofware.markdown

 ---
 layout: post
-title: "if programmers got paid to remove code from sofware instead of writing new code, software would be a whole lot better."
+title: "If programmers got paid to remove code from sofware instead of writing new code, software would be a whole lot better."
 date: 2014-01-11
 comments: false
-categories:
+categories: ["Misc"]
 ---

-<span class='quote'>"if programmers got paid to remove code from sofware instead of writing new code, software would be a whole lot better."</span>
+<span class='quote'>"If programmers got paid to remove code from sofware instead of writing new code, software would be a whole lot better."</span>
 <span class='by'>- Nicholas Negroponte</span>